Will The Drama Ever End? Untangling and Healing from the Harmful Effects of Parental Narcissism

 Will the Drama Ever End? is written for adult children of narcissistic parents and focuses on the specific dynamics of the narcissistic family.
 It will help readers understand the complicated and often confusing family patterns, the harmful effects on all members of the family, and will give you a five-step recovery program for your healing journey.

-Release date: February 21, 2023.
 You can order now at your favorite bookstore or by clicking here.
-The audio version narrated by Dr. McBride will be released on the same date.
+Hardcover, kindle and audio version narrated by Dr. Karyl McBride are available now.
+Paperback release is March 26, 2024.
 Published by Atria, a division of Simon and Schuster.

 Author of the bestseller, Will I Ever Be Good Enough?
-Healing the Daughters of Narcissistic Mothers and Will I Ever Be Free of You, How to Navigate a High-Conflict Divorce from a Narcissist and Heal Your Family, released a new book, audio version and kindle version in February of 2023.
+Healing the Daughters of Narcissistic Mothers and Will I Ever Be Free of You, How to Navigate a High-Conflict Divorce from a Narcissist and Heal Your Family, just released this new book.

 In her own words, Dr. Karyl McBride explains the importance and information about the new release: Will the Drama Ever End?
 Untangling and Healing from the Harmful Effects of Parental Narcissism is written for the millions of adults from all over the world who grew up with a narcissistic mother or father and who want to understand the dynamics of the narcissistic family and move beyond the emotional injuries of the past.